 From his early days with the WWF, Johnson bucked the trend of wrestlers making the leap to the silver screen.
 While The Rock was arguably the first, he’s since been joined by the likes of Dave Bautista and John Cena.
 Although everyone from Stone Cold Steve Austin to “Macho Man” Randy Savage has appeared in movies, few have done it as well as The Rock.

 While Johnson has been beavering away in the background since 2002’s The Scorpion King, it’s in recent years he’s cemented himself among the Schwarzeneggers and Van Dammes as a true action movie hero.
-All of the above has helped him become one of the world’s highest-grossing and highest-paid actors.
+All of the above has helped him become one of the world’s highest-grossing movie stars and highest-paid actors.
 However, just like any megastar, some roles have been better than others.
 With this in mind, here are eight of the best Dwayne Johnson movies.

 What are the best Dwayne Johnson movies?